Updated: March 25, 2017

 - High price for what you get

 When it comes to discovering best tactical lights for either a personal or professional requirement, look no further!
-Below I have detailed both professional and personal instances that may require my tactical flashlight reviews, detailing all the specifics.
+Below I have detailed both professional and personal instances that may require my tactical reviews, detailing all the specifics.
 From a vast range of careers (security, police, and SWAT officers) to hobbyists (hikers, campers, and fishers) I have done my best to cover and offer as much advice and options regarding the type of led light that is going to best suit you.
 Of course, for everyone, it is always going to boil down to personal preference and budget, but hopefully with my guidance, I can help you figure out which highest performing torch for money is going to be best for you!

 Depending upon the kinds of gigs that you do, I have personally known many security officers that are ex-military that work as personal security guards for high-clientele.
 I also have become acquainted with people that work in prisons or in low-risk security jobs, just to simply have something to do.
 Wherever you find yourself, having a dependable unit as a security guard is a must, and it is best to look for one that is easy to hold, made of quality materials, and has added features of a holster and/or pocket clip.

-Police officers have a lot to consider when they are looking for a torch that is going to serve them in the field.
+Police officers have a lot to consider when they are looking for one of the best torches that is going to serve them in the field.
 Working in compromising situations myself, I always found it essential to have a torch that was very lightweight, produced a significant beam, and was waterproof so it could withstand every weather condition.
 With modern conveniences, I also advise you to look for a light that has the ability to be charged in your cruiser AND comes with batteries and a charging cable, taking all of the guess work out of your purchase.
 As a police officer, you must consider this as a worthwhile investment that will get you through situations that you never anticipated!

 Members of a SWAT are accustomed to the most extreme situations, meaning they need units that are proven to withstand every kind of situation.
 I have noticed that many SWAT members are interested in torches that produce a beam that goes up to (or even surpasses) 1000 lumens, making it quite a capable torch for scaring off intruders or even temporarily blinding an assailant in the case of close combat.
 Of course, there are options that are lighter and that average civilians use for protection, but SWAT members are never going to be disappointed in a light that over performs in every way.